Save money with this easy technique to paint a faded outdoor umbrella instead of tossing it in the landfill, plus find out how it looked years later!

-***See Update below to find out how this technique lasted***
+***See 2013 & 2016 Updates below to find out how this technique lasted***

-This season, though, I could no longer ignore it:
+When it got to this point, though, I felt I could no longer ignore it:

-Since I wanted to make this as easy as possible (always a goal of mine!), I used spray paint – and the cheapest indoor-outdoor paint I could find, at that, since I don’t expect this to last more than a season and this was just an experiment.
+Since I wanted to make this as easy as possible (always a goal of mine!), I used spray paint – and the cheapest indoor-outdoor paint I could find, at that, since I didn’t expect this to last more than a season and this was just an experiment.
+(That was a huge success – see update below!)

 - It takes a lot of spray paint.
-Ours is a nine foot umbrella and I used 5 cans of paint.
-It probably could use another can, so I’d plan on about a can per section of umbrella (however, at .97 a can – flat is great for this – it’s a total investment of $6!).
+Ours was a nine foot umbrella and I used 5 cans of paint.
+It probably could use another can, so I’d plan on about a can per section of umbrella (I found paint for $1 a can of flat black paint, it was a total investment of $6!
+I know that’s not normal – here’s a paint I use a lot for other things).

 - Your finger will not last, so use a spray-paint gun that attaches to the top of the can.
-They are another $3-6 dollars, but you will love it.
+Trust me, this is worth the price and you will love it.

 - Remove the cover from the frame (unscrew the finial and pull the cover out of the supports) and lay it out flat on the grass (we will just mow the black edges away) or cover an area with paper or drop cloths if you don’t want to use the lawn.